-03 Report major measures taken to Corporate Citizenship Committee under the Board grievances received through the CSR grievance channel, SK Telecom actively resolves them through the operating department's monitoring and due diligence.
+Report major measures taken to Corporate Citizenship Committee under the Board to prevent similar issues of the feedback and grievances received through the CSR grievance channel, SK Telecom actively resolves them through the operating department's monitoring and due diligence.
 In addition, the content and handling process of CSR issue-related cases that were judged and acted upon as critical issues are reported to the Corporate Citizenship Committee under the Board, and actively reflected in management activities and improvement efforts are being developed to prevent similar cases from occurring.

-04 Drive improvement to prevent similar issues
+04 Drive improvement